amanovishnu/cold-connect/README.md

-# outreach-composer-for-job-search
+# cold-connect

-**`outreach-composer-for-job-search`** is a Streamlit application designed to help job seekers generate personalized cold emails or LinkedIn messages.
+**`cold-connect`** is a Streamlit application designed to help job seekers generate personalized cold emails or LinkedIn messages.
 By leveraging the **`groq-api`** and various language models, the app extracts job postings from provided URLs, cleans the text, and crafts professional outreach messages.

 ### Features
 - Extract job postings directly from career pages.